Concord (entertainment company)

+Concord (incorporated as Alchemy Copyrights LLC) was an independent entertainment company, headquartered in Nashville, Tennessee.

-Concord holds rights to more than 1.3 million songs, composed works, plays, musicals and active recordings.
-In 2020, 45% of its revenue came from music, 38% from music publishing and 17% from theatricals.
-As of 2023, according to its CEO, it derived 85% of its revenue "from catalog, rather than newly-developed, music".
+Concord held rights to more than 1.3 million songs, composed works, plays, musicals and active recordings.
+In 2020, 45% of its revenue came from music, 38% from music publishing and 17% from theatricals. in 2023, according to its CEO, it derived 85% of its revenue "from catalog, rather than newly-developed, music".
 (Note: Catalog music is defined as older than 18 months.)

+On April 2026, Concord announced they would merge with BMG Rights Management, the merger would be completed on September 1st of that same year.

 Headquartered in Nashville with additional offices in Los Angeles, New York City, London, Berlin, Melbourne and Miami and staff in Auckland, Sydney, Toronto and Tokyo, Concord's repertoire is licensed in virtually every country and territory worldwide.

 History

 Concord Jazz (1973–1994)

 Auto dealer and jazz enthusiast Carl Jefferson started the Concord Jazz record label in 1973.
 He sold the label to Alliance Entertainment in 1994, and Glen Barros was appointed as CEO of the resulting company Concord Records.

 Concord Records (1994–2004)

 In 1999, film/television producer Norman Lear and entertainment executive Hal Gaba purchased the company (Concord Jazz and Concord Records) after Alliance filed for bankruptcy.
 By 2000, the company had begun to receive financial backing from J.P.
 Morgan & Co.